 Generally, tax credits cannot reduce your tax below the higher of the fixed dollar minimum tax or the tax on the MTI base.
-However, the credit to employers who employ individuals with disabilities (section 210.23), the EZ employment incentive credit (section 210.12-c), and the QEZE tax reduction credit of a taxpayer with a zone allocation factor not equal to 100% (section 210.28) are only limited by the amount of the fixed factor dollar minimum.
+However, the credit to employers who employ individuals with disabilities (section 210.23), the EZ employment incentive credit (section 210.12-c), the QEZE tax reduction credit of a taxpayer with a zone allocation factor not equal to 100% (section 210.28), and the Empire State Film Production Credit (section 210.36) are only limited by the amount of the fixed dollar minimum tax.
 Also, the credit for servicing mortgages (section 210.21-a) and the QEZE tax reduction credit for a taxpayer with a 100% zone allocation factor (section 210.28) may reduce the tax to zero.